 • Do not specialize in one sport before late adolescence.

 • Do not play sports competitively year-round.
 Take a break from competition for one to three months each year (not necessarily consecutively).

 • Take at least one day off per week from training in sports.

-Jayanthi and colleagues are planning a follow-up study to determine whether counseling recommendations on proper sports training can reduce the risk of overuse injuries in young athletes.
-The study is called TRACK – Training, Risk Assessment and Counseling in Kids.
+Jayanthi and colleagues are planning a follow-up study to determine whether counselling recommendations on proper sports training can reduce the risk of overuse injuries in young athletes.
+The study is called TRACK – Training, Risk Assessment and Counselling in Kids.